Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

 ## Integrated tool access

-Users with a [developer license](/docs/cloud/manage-access/about-user-access#license-based-access-control) or an analyst seat can open a resource directly from the Catalog in the Studio to view its model files, in Insights to query it, or in Canvas for visual editing.
+Users with a [developer license](/docs/cloud/manage-access/about-user-access#license-based-access-control) or an analyst seat can open a resource directly from the <Constant name="explorer" /> in the Studio to view its model files, in Insights to query it, or in <Constant name="visual_editor" /> for visual editing.

 ## View model versions

 If models in the project are versioned, you can see which [version of the model](/docs/mesh/govern/model-versions) is being applied &mdash; `prerelease`, `latest`, and `old` &mdash; in the title of the model's details page and in the model list from the sidebar.

 ## View resource details {#view-resource-details}
 You can view the definition and latest run results of any resource in your project.
-To find a resource and view its details, you can interact with the lineage graph, use search, or browse the catalog.
+To find a resource and view its details, you can interact with the lineage graph, use search, or browse the <Constant name="explorer" />.

 The details (metadata) available to you depends on the resource's type, its definition, and the [commands](/docs/deploy/job-commands) that run within jobs in the production environment.